brunoluiz/brunoluiz.github.io/content/blog/graphql-as-a-gateway/index.md

 ## 💡 Conclusion

-Hopefully, this might have clarified a bit of what to expect from GraphQL as the main gateway.
+Hopefully, this might have clarified some details of using GraphQL as an API gateway.
 For those who want to go deeper, there are some references below, from where I took notes for this post.

 ## 📘 References